MiroHibler/meteor-mailchimp/README.md

 </div>
 ```

-Put in your server's settings.json:
+Finally, put in your server's settings.json:

 ```javascript
 {